EdDataScienceEES/tutorial-emmmahouse/index.md

 <iframe src ="figures/interactive_scatter.html" width = "800" height = "600"></iframe>

 But this looks a little ... odd.
-That one point in Norway, 1979, is skewing the data so we can't see the patterns as clearly.
+That one point in Norway, 1979, is **skewing the data** so we can't see the patterns as clearly.
 Let's try and log the populations to help observe more patterns in the data.

 *What is logging data and why do we do it, I hear you cry!*
-Log transformation is a data transformation technique, usually used when the original data is skewed or does not follow a normal distribution pattern.
-Each variable x is replaced with log(x) - so they represent the same values in relation to one another but instead on a log scale, so the graph would be easier to read and patterns easier to define.
+Log transformation is a **data transformation technique**, usually used when the original data is skewed or does not follow a normal distribution pattern.
+Each variable x is replaced with log(x) - so they represent the same values in relation to one another but instead on a log scale, so the graph would be **easier to read and patterns easier to define**.
 It makes our lives a whole lot easier, as you can clearly see the difference between the graph above, and the graph below.

 We can also make some further adjustments to the graph to improve presentation.